Teacher tip: My “go to” calming technique for overstimulated kids

 • “Simon says give yourself a big bear hug.”

-An older child may prefer an old-school calisthenics routine with push-ups, jumping jacks, sit-ups and other exercises.
-To experience the benefits of heavy work, try to have your child do the exercises for between 5 and 15 minutes.
+An older child may prefer an old-school calisthenics routine with push-ups, jumping jacks, sit-ups, and other exercises.
+To experience the benefits of heavy work, try to have kids do the exercises for between 5 and 15 minutes.
 Try a circuit, with 10 to 12 repetitions of each movement.
 Cool down with slow stretching.

-You can be very creative with these exercises and incorporate them into your child’s day.
-And if you can, chart her success.
-She’ll be calmer (and healthier) as a result!
+You can be very creative with these exercises and incorporate them into your day.
+And if you can, chart your child’s success.
+Your child will be calmer (and healthier) as a result!

 Share